 As we evaluate and celebrate our past success, we also know that we can be even better this year.
-We are working hard to ensure that our students are prepared for the day after graduation.
-My staff and I have been discussing the importance of career and college readiness.
-We believe that proficiency in an identified set of skills- literacy, analytical reasoning, communication, and problem-solving to name a few- are necessary for ALL students to be prepared for the day AFTER graduation.
+We are working hard to ensure that our students are prepared for the day after graduation - to be Life Ready.
+Within our wellness initiative, we are striving to improve the physical and mental wellness of each student now and for their future by connecting them to their passions and purpose in life and teaching them to separate their identity from their performance.
+We will connect students to caring adults, extra-curriculars, and community involvement.
+My staff and I have also been discussing the importance of career and college readiness.
+We believe that proficiency in an identified set of skills- literacy, analytical reasoning, communication, and problem solving to name a few- are necessary for ALL students to be prepared for the day AFTER graduation.
 We are striving for ALL students to be CAREER ready.
 Students need to understand the reason why they are attending college is to continue their preparation for a career.
 All educational roads- at WHS and at the post-secondary level- lead to a career.
 Westfield High School will be purposeful in developing comprehensive strategies that bridge the gap between education and career/workforce preparation.
 This shift in how we view preparation will be yet another layer in ensuring our students have every advantage necessary for their success that day AFTER graduation.

 Connections Opportunities Remediation Enrichment